awvwgk/oneqmc/README.md

 python scripts/transferable.py -d <subdirectory of ./data> -n <number of training steps> -w <output directory>
 ```
 We recommend using distinct output directories for every training run.
-For other optional arguments, run `python transferable.py -h` for more information.
+Regarding other optional arguments, run `python scripts/transferable.py -h` for more information.

 ### Preparing new structure data for fine-tuning